purecloudlabs/cxascode-analysis-scripts/README.md

 # Installation

 All requirements were captured in a Python `requirements.txt` file.
-The libaries can be installed using `pip install -r requirements.txt"
+The libaries can be installed using `pip install -r requirements.txt`.

 # Configuration
 All paths used in these notebooks read from commonlib/config.Config class.
 This class will read and write based on three environment variables: